20 March 2017

 The first bean bags began as small pouches filled with dry beans.
 Hence the name, or dried grains, such as corn or rice.

 Later, after the invention of plastics, a wide range of fabrics, including polyester and nylon were filled with polystyrene beads.
 However, the heavier filling material may still be used when the bags serve specific purposes, such as those used by law enforcement personnel.

-Following are the ten most popular uses for Bean Bags:
+Following are the ten most popular Bean Bag Uses:

-The most common use for a bean bag is to make furniture from it.
-In the past, bean bag furniture consisted of a simple spherical bag filled with lightweight beads, but today, a variety of functional furniture is constructed with this versatile product.
+The most common use for a bean bag is as a piece of furniture.
+In the past, bean bag furniture consisted of a simple spherical bag filled with lightweight beads.
+But today, a variety of functional furniture is constructed with this versatile product.